+The Government believes that all schools should offer pupils a broad range of academic subjects and the ENGLISH BACCALAUREATE (EBacc) promotes this aspiration.
 The ENGLISH BACCALAUREATE is a progress measure to recognise pupils achieving at least 5 good passes (Grade 5 and above) across a core of selected academic subjects, which MUST include English, Mathematics, two Sciences, one Humanities subject and one Modern Foreign Language.
 The EBacc is not, at present, a requirement for University application.
-There is no additional exam and pupils will be awarded the EBacc if they attain grade 5 or higher in the appropriate combination of subjects.
+There is no additional exam and no certificate is awarded.

 You will be able to study the following subjects in order to achieve the ENGLISH BACCALAUREATE: